visualpharm/Lunacy/docs/index.md

   <br>
  <!--## Overview-->
-Requests to the search engine are constracted with the use of your API KEY, set of paramters, concatenated one after another (order could be changed on you own) in a raw and prefixed with the endpoint for the latest version of the engine <b>V4</b>.
-Here is an example of request to the service: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token=al05i21yfatb4s5eac20c4wr4394b1z2.
+Requests to the <b>Search Engine</b> are constracted with the use of your API KEY, set of paramters, concatenated one after another (order could be changed on you own) in a raw and prefixed with the endpoint for the service.
+Here is a sample request: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token=al05i21yfatb4s5eac20c4wr4394b1z2.

 ### Platform Parameter

 Attributes and parameters named  `platform`  or  `platform_api_code`  or  `platform_code`  all indicate the style of the icons.
-We’re sorry we have various parameters meaning the same.
+We are sorry, we have various names which mean the same things.

 |Platform|Icon style|
 |----------|--------|